(Points to self)

 On-line only auctions: These are auctions in which ALL the bidding is done on-line.
 You have probably done this in the past, and are familiar with the practices involved in bidding in this type of auction.
 Here’s how it runs down:

 - Morgan sees an electric guitar that is up for auction on an auction website.

 - He sees that it is an on-line only auction.

 - Because Morgan has already created an account with this website, he logs in and finds the lot number with the guitar that he wants.

-- Morgan sees that no one has bid on it yet, so he places just the minimum bid amount of $10 and clicks the “place bid” button and sees that he is the high bidder.
+- Morgan sees that no one has bid on it yet, so he places just the minimum bid amount of $10 and clicks the “place bid” button, and sees that he is the high bidder.

-- There is still a few days left in the auction, so Morgan’s not worried.
+- There are still a few days left in the auction, so Morgan’s not worried.
 He knows he can place another bid if someone outbids him on-line.
 He will get messaged and know that he has been outbid.